Tease Me TV 2, 19 October 2010, 17:00 to 18:00

 regulation of daytime chat and adult sex chat services but under the Advertising Standards Authority BCAP Code.

-back with her legs open to camera.
+on her back with her legs open to camera.
 While in both of these positions she thrust her hips powerfully in a sexual manner so as to mimic sexual intercourse.
-Although fully clothed, she also stroked her breasts, lightly spanked her buttocks, opened her mouth
+Although fully clothed, she also stroked her breasts, lightly spanked her buttocks,

 Ofcom considered BCAP Code Rule:

 Rule 32.3 Relevant timing restrictions must be applied to advertisements that, through their content, might harm or distress children of particular ages or that are otherwise unsuitable for them.

 Ofcom Decision: Breach of BCAP Code Rule 32.3

 In applying BCAP Code Rule 32.3 Ofcom had first to decide if the broadcast material was unsuitable for children.
 With regards to this broadcast, Ofcom noted that on a number of occasions between 21:00 and 21:30 (and as early as 21:03) the female

 presenter adopted sexually provocative positions - for example, kneeling on all fours with her buttocks in the air and thrusting heavily and gyrating her hips.
 She was also seen lying on her back for prolonged periods with her legs open to camera

 and thrusting her hips.
 Ofcom noted that whilst in this position the on-screen graphics obscured the presenter's genital area to some extent.
 In adopting these positions, in Ofcom's view, the presenter was mimicking sexual intercourse.
 In Ofcom's